-C4.2: Percent of children in care for 12 to 24 months with 2 or fewer placement settings.
+Figure 4: C4.1 Percent of children in care for less than 12 months with 2 or fewer placement settings

-Figure 8: C4.3 Percent of children in care for at least 24 months with 2 or fewer placement settings.
+Figure 5: C4.2 Percent of children in care for 12 to 24 months with 2 or fewer placement settings

-C4.3: Percent of children in care for at least 24 months with 2 or fewer placment settings.
+Figure 6: C4.3 Percent of children in care for at least 24 months with 2 or fewer placement settings.

-Department initiatives targeted at improving stability of foster care placements include the development of regional placement disruption committees, compliance with screening and assessment, and implementation of a review process to monitor placement stability as part of the PIP.
+Department initiatives targeted at improving stability of foster care placements included the development of regional placement disruption committees, compliance with screening and assessment, and implementation of a review process to monitor placement stability as part of the PIP.

 Permanency workgroups examined data to determine which service regions need a targeted strategy focused on placement stability.
 The above data was utilized to identify regions with lower scores and The Lakes and Salt River Trail service regions were selected.
 Technical assistance was received from the Center through the facilitation of a business process map of the placement decision-making process for the two pilot regions to guide the work.
 The evaluation of data and practice will inform future practice and SOP moving forward.
 Based on feedback from the two pilot regions, the department is working to modify the regional structure for placement stability data.
 This will inform a statewide structure for the monitoring of placement stability data.
-The stability data to all regions, as well as private agency partners, to inform placement stability.
+The department is being intentional in efforts to engage with and provide data to all regions, as well as private agency partners, to inform placement stability.